GuillermoLeonPy/mosquitto-mqtt-broker/readme.md

 Create a new subscription
 =========================

 Requires a topic name, could be any.
-No pre- or post-steps needed
+No pre- or post-steps needed.

 Example: testtopic_01/#